 Curiously, not only is "The Pit" stage music completely wrong, it is also the same track that Probe used for the "Palace Gates" stage in the PC floppy disk port.

 In addition, this version is missing the ominous chime when a Fatality is performed successfully; instead, the stage music continues to play until the animation is over.
 (The voiceover for "____ Wins" and "Fatality" is also missing.)

-The Game Boy version of Mortal Kombat was developed by Probe Entertainment and released by Acclaim on "Mortal Monday".
+The Game Boy version of Mortal Kombat was developed by Probe and published by Acclaim on "Mortal Monday".
 Due to technical issues, this version of the game is considered the worst due to poor controls and timing issues.
 The game also lacked Johnny Cage and Reptile, and was censored to contain no blood or gore.
+Furthermore, the Fatalities for Sub-Zero (a sliding punch), Kano (a sliding kick), and Raiden (turning into an electric bolt that shocks the victim) come nowhere near close to resembling the original fatalities.
+This is in contrast with the other Nintendo platform port, the SNES version, whose concepts and animations were at least similar to the original (with the exception of Johnny Cage).
 However, this is the only version where Goro is made playable through a cheat code.

 Sega Game Gear

 The Sega Game Gear version of Mortal Kombat was developed by Probe and published by Acclaim on "Mortal Monday".
 It resembles much like an improved Game Boy version, featuring faster gameplay, color, and tighter controls.
 Like the Sega Genesis version, the game was censored until the player enters a hidden Blood Code.
 Kano and Reptile were absent from the game.